-The Alert Day will be held across the country for the first time on 10 September and from then on each year on the second Thursday in September.
-During the Alert Day, which is held jointly by the Federal and state governments, the full range of warning equipment will be tested across Germany.
-At 11 am sharp, sirens are sounded in every local government area.
+The Alert Day will be held across the country for the first time on 10th of September and from then on each year on the second Thursday in September.
+During the Alert Day, which is held jointly by the Federal and state governments, the full range of warning devices will be tested across Germany.
+At 11 am sharp, warning devices such as sirens for example, are triggered in the districts and the municipalities across the federal states.

 What happens on the Nationwide Alert Day?